DKOK01/Born2beroot/README.md

 	----------------------------------------------------------------------

 + 2 .
-Instaling sudo:
+Installing sudo:
 	+ 1 .
 Login as the Root User
-		- To install sudo, you need root access.
+		+ To install sudo, you need root access.
 Start by logging in as the root user:
 		```
 		su root
 		```